-- 158. An undertaking is required to document the instances where the model is shown not to perform effectively. - 159.
-The documentation of circumstances under which the undertaking believes that the internal model does not work effectively shall address both design and operational details of the internal model as well as the possible implications due to any lack of compliance with the validation criteria. - 160.
-When assessing and documenting circumstances where the internal model does not work effectively undertakings should take into account at least the following aspects: - (a) Limitations in risk modelling and the cover of risk captured; - (b) The nature, degree and sources of uncertainty surrounding the results of the internal model and sensitivity of key assumptions; - (c) Shortcoming and/or deficiencies in input data; - (d) Any specific features of the internal model or circumstances or limitation that present potential concerns or would significantly increase the uncertainty of the results of the internal model beyond what would reasonably be expected; and - (e) Insufficiencies in IT-systems, governance and related controls surrounding the internal model.
+- (1) An undertaking must document the instances where the model is shown not to perform effectively. - (2) The documentation of circumstances under which the undertaking believes that the internal model does not work effectively must address both design and operational details of the internal model as well as the possible implications due to any lack of compliance with the validation criteria. - (3) When assessing and documenting circumstances where the internal model does not work effectively undertakings must take into account at least the following aspects - - (a) limitations in risk modelling and the cover of risk captured;

+- (b) the nature, degree, and sources of uncertainty surrounding the results of the internal model and sensitivity of key assumptions; - (c) shortcomings or deficiencies in input data; - (d) any specific features of the internal model, or circumstances, or limitations, that present potential concerns or would significantly increase the uncertainty of the results of the internal model beyond what would reasonably be expected; and - (e) insufficiencies in IT systems, governance, and related controls surrounding the internal model.